-The BEAR Program's primary mission is to protect black bears and their habitat.
+The BEAR Group's primary mission is to protect black bears and their habitat.
 Our Bear Smart Community outreach program serves to educate residents about bears, reduce unwarranted fears and increase tolerance of our bear neighbors.
 Our protection and education objectives foster a peaceful coexistence and replace fear with respect and understanding.

-In 1992, founding BEAR Program director Lynda Smith fatefully moved to Hewitt, a hamlet in West Milford Township, New Jersey.
+In 1992, founding BEAR Group director Lynda Smith fatefully moved to Hewitt, a hamlet in West Milford Township, New Jersey.
 On the day of the move, even as the moving van was unloading in the front of her new house, a mother bear and her two cubs visited the backyard.
 “I’d never seen a wild bear,” said Lynda.
 “It was exhilarating, but it was a little frightening.”
 In no time, she learned what biologists had stipulated for decades: the bears viewed her garbage as a buffet; they were drawn to her house by trash and other attractants.

 As would any mother, Lynda harbored concerns when her 3-year old played in the yard – until it became apparent that the bears were easily frightened away.
 The bruins were so shy that Lynda failed at photographing one male black bear in particular.
 “Each time I stepped outside to take a photo, he’d run into the woods or climb a tree.
 He was more frightened of me than I of him.
 Bears were a positive for our family.
 Education is the key to successful coexistence.”

 Shortly after moving to Hewitt, Lynda founded the Bear Education And Resource Group to help people moving into bear country learn how to peacefully coexist with black bears.
 The BEAR Program pioneered, developed, and distributed bear-resistant trash cans, which eliminated food sources in neighborhoods.

 Lynda's passion for bears began in Hewitt, but she learned everything about black bears from world-renowned black bear expert, Dr. Lynn Rogers.
 Her education was enhanced by observing black bears in their natural habitat.